TanuzzoS/SyroYT/README.md

 - 👋 Hi, I’m @SyroYT and i'm Italian developer.
 - 👀 I’m interested in development of video games and applications
-- 🌱 I’m currently learning and elaborate on: C#, .Net, SQL
 - 💞️ I’m looking to collaborate on: /
 - 📫 How to reach me: Instagram: @signorilegaetano, youtube: Syro Gamer, Twitch: SyroGamer.